Boundary Dam animated tour

 Carbon Capture Test Facility

 SaskPower and Hitachi teamed up in March 2012 to construct a $60 million carbon capture test facility at SaskPower’s Shand Power Station in southeastern Saskatchewan.
 Each was to contribute about $30 million to the facility, with SaskPower acting as owner/operator.
 Construction will begin in 2013, with a scheduled completion date of summer 2014.
 Hitachi’s proprietary amine technology will be the first technology tested with other developers to follow in 2014.
+Note: This faclility is placed at Shand.
+It is a test project, and not a full scale project, like the Boundary Dam CCS project

 More information and press releases